filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Installing the sequence
 **Siemens**
-General instructions for sequence installation and a manual for the "simple" sequence setup is found [here](/Siemens/Documents/).
+Instructions for sequence installation and setup are found [here](/Siemens/Documents/).

 **Philips, GE and United Imaging**
 Instructions for installation and setup are provided by the vendor.